-Any individual may exercise his or her right to file a complaint with KMPO, if that person believes that he or she or any other program beneficiaries have been subjected to unequal treatment or discrimination, in their receipt of benefits/services or on the grounds of race, color, national origin, sex, age, disability, creed, or income status.
-KMPO will make a concerted effort to resolve complaints informally at the lowest level, using the agency's Nondiscrimination Complaint Procedures, as described on page 35 of this plan.
+Any individual may exercise his or her right to file a complaint with KMPO, if that person believes that he or she or any other program beneficiaries have been subjected to unequal treatment or discrimination, in their receipt of benefits/services or on the grounds of race, color, national origin, income, sex, or disability.
+KMPO will make a concerted effort to resolve complaints informally at the lowest level, using the agency's Nondiscrimination Complaint Procedures, as described on page 51 of this plan.